-No one really knows when was the first Penguin Awareness Day.
+No one really knows when the first Penguin Awareness Day came about or what made that person realize the importance of this animal’s future.

-You can celebrate penguins on January 20th by wearing black and white, or a tuxedo, but that’s optional ????
+You can celebrate penguins on January 20th by wearing black and white, or a tuxedo to work, LOL!

 The largest species of penguins is the Emperor Penguin (Aptenodytes forsteri), which can be 1.1 m tall and weigh up to 35kg.
 The smallest penguin in the world is the Little Blue Penguin (Eudyptula minor), which is 40 cm tall and weighs 1 kg.